A Kernel Loss for Solving the Bellman Equation: Introduction

-The brittleness of Bellman operator's contraction property has inspired a number of works that aim to reformulate value function learning as an optimization problem, where standard algorithms like stochastic gradient descent can be used to minimize the objective, without the risk of divergence (under mild assumptions).
+The brittleness of Bellman operator's contraction property has inspired a number of works that aim to reformulate value function learning as an optimization problem, where standard algorithms like stochastic gradient descent can be used to minimize the objective, without the risk of divergence (under mild and typical assumptions).
 One of the earliest attempts is residual gradient, or RG~\citep{baird95residual}, which relies on minimizing squared temporal differences.
 The algorithm is convergent, but its objective is not necessarily a good proxy due to a well-known ``double sample'' problem.
 As a result, it may converge to an inferior solution; see Sections~\ref{sec:background} and \ref{sec:experiments} for further details and numerical examples.
 This drawback is inherited by similar algorithms like PCL~\citep{nachum17bridging,nachum2018trustpcl}.

-Another line of work seeks alternative objective functions, the minimization of which leads to desired value functions~\citep{sutton09fast,maei11gradient,liu15finite,dai2017learning}.
+Another line of work seeks alternative objective functions, the minimization of which leads to desired value functions~\citep[e.g.,][]{sutton09fast,maei11gradient,liu15finite,dai2017learning}.
 Most existing works are either for linear approximation, or for evaluation of a fixed policy.
-An exception is the SBEED algorithm~\citep{dai18sbeed}, which transforms the Bellman equation to a saddle-point problem.
+An exception is the SBEED algorithm~\citep{dai18sbeed}, which transforms the Bellman equation to an equivalent saddle-point problem, and can use nonlinear function approximations.
 While SBEED is provably convergent under fairly standard conditions, it relies on solving a minimax problem, whose optimization can be rather challenging in practice, especially with nonconvex approximation classes like neural networks.